430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ![Alt text](../assets/img/Carousel2.png)

-I decided to go with this design because I changed the job specification section to a carousel because otherwise there would need to be multiple different pages if there were more then one job available, this helps the code be more maintainable by reducing the amount of code.
-This design also makes the website easier to navigate because there will be less pages.
+I decided to go with this design because I changed the job specification section to a carousel because otherwise there would need to be multiple different pages if there were more than one job available, this helps the code be more maintainable by reducing the amount of code.
+This design also makes the website easier to navigate because there will be fewer pages.

 #### A Bootstrap Navbar

 + #092833
 + Width 100% Height 56 pixels
 + White text, weight 700
-+ Will have the companies name, links to other pages and a search bar and button.
++ Will have the company's name, links to other pages and a search bar and button.
 + Bootstraps navbar automatically adjusts its size and layout for smaller screens.

 #### B Bootstrap Grid column